rrossibr/Puzzle-77/README.md

-After download use: go mod tidy for updates.
+After download use: "go mod tidy" for updates.

+Use Terminal to navegate to project folder, example: "cd Downlodas", "cd Puzzle-77".

-build on Mac with: go build -o puzzle77
+build on Mac with: "go build -o puzzle77"

 run with: ./puzzle77 -cores *
 Change * for number of cores that you like to use!